-A financial assistance award in the form of a cooperative agreement will be used to fund the Project.
+Financial assistance awards in the form of cooperative agreements will be used to fund the MBDA Federal Procurement Center Project.
 MBDA shall maintain substantial involvement with the Project operator and Project staff throughout the award period.
-The substantial involvement means, after award, MBDA staff will assist, guide, coordinate, or participate in project activities, including a post-award conference, training, and advisement (see, Section VI: Award Administration Information).
+The substantial involvement will include a post-award conference, training, and advisement, in addition to work coordination and collaboration with MBDA and other MBDA funded programs, project monitoring, administrative and reporting requirements (see below, section VI.D Federal Award Administration Information).